johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     4. Abort these steps and ignore the newly created cookie entirely.
 -->

-1. If _cookie_'s same-site is "none" and _cookie_'s secure-only is false, then return.
+1. If _cookie_'s same-site is "`none`" and _cookie_'s secure-only is false, then return.

-1. If _cookie_'s name, byte-lowercased, starts with "__secure-" and _cookie_'s secure-only is false,
+1. If _cookie_'s name, byte-lowercased, starts with `__secure-` and _cookie_'s secure-only is false,
    then return.

-   NOTE: The check here and those below are with a byte-lowercased value in order to protect servers that process these values in a case-insensitive manner.
+   Note: The check here and those below are with a byte-lowercased value in order to protect servers that process these values in a case-insensitive manner.

-1. If _cookie_'s name, byte-lowercased, starts with "__host-" and not all of the following are true:
+1. If _cookie_'s name, byte-lowercased, starts with `__host-` and not all of the following are true:

     1. _cookie_'s secure-only is true;